karangattu/hopes-corner-checkin-app/README.md

 1. Update Firebase secrets back to the old Supabase credentials
 2. Redeploy Firebase Functions
 3. The app will resume using the old database

+### Wikipedia Knowledge base

+This wikipedia knowledge base for this app can be found [in this link](https://deepwiki.com/karangattu/hopes-corner-checkin-app/)